-- Outcomes framework: a method for assessing outcomes of cultural activity.
-CDN has been developing a system for measuring outcomes of cultural activity, with the National Local Government Cultural Forum, which includes capital cities, the Australian Local Government Association (ALGA) and Ministry for the Arts and the Australia Council for the Arts.
+- Outcomes framework: a method for assessing outcomes of cultural activity CDN has also been developing a system for measuring outcomes of cultural activity, with the National Local Government Cultural Forum.
 The first part of this system is a set of five measurable cultural outcomes that we posit cover all cultural outcomes for all cultural activity.
 Outcomes of cultural activity in the social, economic, environmental and civic domains are still in the first stage of development.
 More details

 - Cultural impact assessment framework A related project to the above data collection systems is a framework for cultural impact assessment (CIA).
 This is being undertaken in response to findings of an international literature review on CIA – more details here – that indicated that there is no well established system of CIA in use in local government around the world, although impact assessments in other domains (social, economic and environmental are used frequently.
 The first outing of these ideas was a presentation made by CDN at the International Conference on Cultural Policy Research in Korea in July 2016.
 A journal article with full explication of the ideas is in development.